CronyTips/CronyTips/content/post/2020/tachiyomi-open-source-manga-reader-for-android.md

 ### Recommended settings to change

-Now I will list a cople of options that I think you need to change for the best experience for you.
+Now I will list a couple of options that I think you need to change for the best experience for you.

 1. Theme